 Like their open-back and closed-back counterparts, the DT 880 Pro headphones have a utilitarian design, featuring circular ear cups and a metal headband.
 Their build quality is good and better than some headphones selling for a higher price.
 Their padded headband is sturdy and flexible while their ear cups feel durable and include metal grilles composed of tiny holes.
 For comparison, the open-back DT 990 Pro headphones have plastic grilles.
 The non-detachable, coiled audio cable connects to the left ear cup.
 It ends with a 3.5 mm plug, with the included 6.3 mm plug adapter allowing for secure connectivity with studio equipment.

-Although they are a bit tight on the head, especially out of the box, the DT 880 Pro headphones are comfortable to wear for long hours.
+Although they are a bit tight on the head, especially out of the box, the DT 880 Pro semi-open headphones are comfortable to wear for long hours.
 They are more breathable than the DT 770 Pro headphones due to their semi-open backplates and can easily accommodate most ear sizes.
 Their earpads are coated with velour material, which feels more luxurious than synthetic leather.
 You can easily replace the earpads when they get damaged or worn out after repeated use.